 One example of a current safety issue is ‘undermining’: a crime that undermines society’s foundations.
 This happens when criminals use legitimate systems and services, and the criminal underworld becomes entwined with everyday society.
 Because of the influence and pressure that criminals can exert on our society, standards become blurred and perceptions of security and quality of life decrease.

-In collaboration with our partners, the VNG (the Association of Dutch Municipalities), the Undermining Taskforce, the Dutch National Police, Taskforce-RIEC Brabant-Zeeland and Dutch Design Foundation, we explore how we can place the human experience at the centre of how we design safety systems.
+In collaboration with our partners, the VNG (the Association of Dutch Municipalities), the Undermining Taskforce, the Dutch National Police, Taskforce-RIEC Brabant-Zeeland and Dutch Design Foundation, we explored how we can place the human experience at the centre of how we design safety systems.
 And at the same time, this will change the attitude that safety is a right and encourage people to think of safety as an experience and a result of joint efforts and shared responsibility.

 The Embassy of Safety is made possible with special thanks to: